 Member Background Simon O'Grady, Chief Investment Officer Simon O'Grady is our Chief Investment Officer and leads the Investment Management Team, with overall responsibility for investment management processes and functions at Kiwi Wealth.
 An experienced senior executive with extensive hands-on experience across all asset classes and styles, Simon has a strong track record in building and operating successful investment management businesses in both New Zealand and Australia.
-Simon has spent 25 years working in investment management, with previous experience in various senior management roles including stints heading the areas of investment strategy, fixed interest, asset allocation, global and alternatives in Australia.
+Simon has spent over 25 years working in investment management, with previous experience in various senior management roles including stints heading the areas of investment strategy, fixed interest, asset allocation, global and alternatives in Australia.
 Prior to this, he was with the Reserve Bank of New Zealand, managing their foreign reserve investment portfolios.
 A CFA charter holder, Simon is also a fellow of the Financial Services Institute Australasia (F FIN) and a current director of the CFA society.
 He is an Authorised Financial Adviser (AFA) and holds a Diploma in Bank Finance from Massey University.
-Susan Easton, Head of Investment Strategy Susan has overall responsibility for managing the outcome of Growth portfolios including portfolio construction, risk management and asset allocation.
-She is also involved with external manager selection for Growth portfolios and runs the fundamental overlay on our quantitative global equity strategy.
-Susan has over 25 years of investment experience across global markets including equities, bonds and currencies.
+Susan Easton, Head of Portfolio Management Susan has overall responsibility for Kiwi Wealth's portfolio implementation.
+This includes the portfolio management and implementation of Kiwi Wealth's frameworks and processes including oversight of our investment risk management.
+Susan has over 30 years of investment experience across global markets including equities, bonds and currencies.
 Susan began her investment career at O'Connor Grieve covering NZ equities before moving to portfolio management roles at ANZ Asset Management.
 Susan has been with Kiwi Wealth since 2006 and has a BA and Post Graduate Diploma in Accounting from Victoria University of Wellington.
 Nathan Field, Portfolio Manager Equities Nathan is the Portfolio Manager for the Global Thematic portfolio at Kiwi Wealth.
 He is responsible for portfolio construction, risk management and security selection.
-With 17 years' experience in the investment industry, Nathan's career has taken him from New Zealand, to Sydney and London.
+With 20 years' experience in the investment industry, Nathan's career has taken him from New Zealand, to Sydney and London.
 His extensive experience includes roles as a Senior Equity Analyst and Director at ABN Amro, and Asian Markets Advisor for Macquarie Bank, where he marketed investment ideas to hedge funds.
 Nathan has a BA (Hons) in economics and a Post-Graduate Diploma in development studies from Massey University.
 Diana Gordon, Head of Fixed Interest Diana is responsible for Fixed Interest investing at Kiwi Wealth.
 Diana brings a breadth of experience to her role, as well as skills spanning multiple asset classes across three continents - Europe, America and Australasia.
 Her expertise lies not only in her deep understanding of corporate analysis, but in her ability to look for relative value in multiple markets.
 She is adept at quickly assessing and acting on market-moving information, at both a macro and micro level, as well as looking for opportunities in volatile markets.
-Diana has almost 25 years in investment industries, with experience running fixed interest portfolios in London and New York.
+Diana has over 25 years in investment industries, with experience running fixed interest portfolios in London and New York.
 She has worked in senior positions at Merrill Lynch, Goldman Sachs Asset Management and Saudi International Bank (an affiliate of JPMorgan).
 Diana joined Kiwi Wealth in 2012.
 Diana has a BSc in chemistry with specialisation in materials for microelectronics from Strathclyde University, as well as a PhD in chemistry from Cambridge University.